 Being aware of the warning signs could reduce both suicide attempts and deaths, though.
 And asking the simple question, “Are you having thoughts of suicide?” could ultimately save a life.

 What causes someone to start thinking about suicide?

 There is no single reason why someone might contemplate suicide.
-Suicide does not discriminate by age, gender, wealth, race, religious preference, or sexuality.
-Someone thinking about suicide may be experiencing symptoms of mental illness, or a variety of life stressors.
-It could be loss of a loved one, financial strain, relationship issues, losing a job, changes in their health, or another significant life change.
+Suicide does not discriminate by age, gender, wealth, race, religious preference or sexuality.
+Someone thinking about suicide may be experiencing symptoms of a mental illness, or a variety of life stressors.
+It could be loss of a loved one, financial strain, relationship issues, losing a job, changes in health, or another significant life change.

-Common warnings signs that someone may be thinking about suicide include:
+Common warning signs that someone may be thinking about suicide include: